 About The Tuchman Foundation

-The Tuchman Foundation was created in 1995 by Martin Tuchman, a successful entrepreneur, with a long history of philanthropy in education, and community endeavors, as well as longstanding support of The Parkinson Alliance.
+The Tuchman Foundation was created in 1995 by Martin Tuchman, a successful entrepreneur, with a long history of philanthropy in education, and community endeavors, as well as the longstanding support of The Parkinson Alliance.

 The Foundation supports scholarships at Seton Hall University, Trenton Catholic Academy, and an endowed chair at The New Jersey Institute of Technology, resulting in the naming of the Tuchman School of Management at NJIT.
 Other numerous philanthropic endeavors also include the Trenton Area Soup Kitchen, and major support for the YingHua International School in Kingston, NJ, to advance bilingual (Chinese and English) education.